Stairs and Stringer Calculator

 Guard openings (sphere rules that kill fancy railings) 9.8.8

-• Openings in guards are limited to reduce child fall-through/entrapment risks.
+• Openings in guards are limited to reduce child fall-through/entrapment risks (100 mm sphere for most residential guards).

 • Triangular stair openings get special attention.